nathanbraun/code-basketball-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.1.0 (2023-04-21)
+Heard from a reader (thanks Arnold!) that some of the nbasense API endpoints no longer worked, and updated the book to use only the ones that do.
+Doesn't impact things to much since this was mainly for demonstration purposes.

 ### v0.0.4 (2022-12-16)
 Fixed a few typos (thanks Victor!)